 What does the mentorship program offer mentees?

 Our mentors offer personalized mentorship for mentees (primarily mentees are in grades 11/12) on whatever life challenges they are facing.
 For example, figuring out what to do after graduating high school, any advice on various topics, or just someone to talk to who has graduated and might have some more life experiences to share with their mentee.
-We have left the program intentionally unspecific/ open-ended because we aren't sure yet what exactly the mentees might want to discuss with their mentor, and we don't want to limit them to a certain topic.
+We have left the program intentionally unspecific/ open-ended because we don't want to limit mentees to a certain topic.

 Is this a free program for mentees?